MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Employee succession planning is a strategic process that involves identifying and developing potential candidates to fill key roles within the organization in the future.
 This proactive approach ensures a smooth transition in leadership positions and critical roles, minimizing disruptions to business operations.
 In the context of Dynamics 365, succession planning involves creating talent pools, assessing employee readiness, and implementing development plans to groom individuals for future responsibilities.

+### Encumbrance accounting

+Encumbrance accounting, also referred to as commitment accounting, is a type of accounting that involves setting aside funds for future expenses.

 ### End-user training

 Training programs designed for individuals who will use Dynamics 365 in their daily tasks, ensuring they acquire the necessary skills to navigate the system and perform their roles effectively.